 As you start apartment hunting, you’ll quickly notice that there are two main types: studio vs. 1 bedroom apartments.
-Not everyone understands the difference between these similar yet unique living spaces.
-So, when it comes to a studio apartment vs. 1 bedroom, how do they stack up?
+Not everyone understands the difference between these similar yet unique living space options.
+So, when it comes to a studio versus one bedroom, how do they stack up?

-Our team has created a helpful guide to break down the differences when you’re considering a studio flat vs. 1 bedroom apartment.
+Our team has created a helpful guide to break down the differences when you’re considering a studio apartment vs. a 1 bedroom apartment.
 Read on to learn how they differ and how to determine which type of apartment is the best for you.

 Studio vs. 1 bedroom: A quick overview

-There are a few differences between a studio apartment (also known as an efficiency apartment) and a one bedroom apartment.
+There are a few differences between a studio apartment (also known as an efficiency apartment) and a one bedroom apartment floor plan.
 You’ll find that the biggest one is the difference in the sizes of these apartment types.

-- Studio apartments typically range from 300 to 400 square feet of floor space.
+- Studio apartments typically range from 300 to 400 square feet of open space

-- A multi bedroom apartment has even more space.
+- A multi-bedroom apartment has even more living space

 However, there’s more to consider than just the square footage when comparing the two.
 A studio is more than just a small apartment.
 This apartment type also has a different layout.
 While a studio apartment will typically have a separate bathroom, it does not have a separate bedroom.
 That’s right, the sleeping area and the living room are both in the same small space.

-Some studio apartments also have a separate kitchen space, and some even contain a dining room of sorts in the kitchen area.
-However, other studios just have a kitchenette in the main room.
+Some studio apartments also have a separate space for the kitchen, and some even contain a dining room of sorts in the kitchen area.
+However, other studios just have a kitchenette in the main open space.

 Diving deeper into studio apartments